Choosing the right air miles credit card can help you earn frequent flyer miles cheaper and quicker. Here are the best six in Singapore for 2019.

 2. Citi PremierMiles Visa Card: Best all-rounded air miles card

 The Citi PremierMiles Visa Card is truly your all-in-one go-to-card.
 Although it doesn’t boast the highest miles rate or welcome offer, it’s a good steady workhorse for accumulating miles slowly but surely.
+And the miles never expire!

 Lastly, this card gets you covered with travel protection and privileges like two complimentary airport lounge access per year.